 Copycat Panera Spinach and Artichoke Egg Soufflés.
 Fluffy eggs in a delicious spinach artichoke batter baked in layers of light flakey crust will impress weekend guests and the best part is they are SO easy to make!

-My Mom’s Copycake Panera Spinach and Artichoke Egg Souffles
+My Mom’s Panera Egg Souffles

 We visited my mom a couple of weekends ago.
 I love going to her house because she always makes us feel like VIP’s.

 She planned out the whole weekend with special meals, things to do, she even put little treat bags on our pillows!
 One of my favorite things we did that weekend was cook together!
 My mom and her friend Karen love Panera’s egg souffles.
 They have been experimenting for months trying to recreate the breakfast dish and finally found a winner!

 Create a Beautiful Egg Souffle in 30 Minutes

 We made their Spinach and Artichoke Egg Souffles and had such a fun time making them!
 They take about 30 minutes to make and cook.

 There are a couple of things that make this recipe easier to create.
 The first is that we used pre-packaged spinach artichoke dip from Costco.
 The second is that for the crust we used a puff pastry sheet!

 Fluffier, Bigger Egg Souffles than Panera’s